The topology of the space of J-holomorphic maps to CP^2: -Holomorphic curves and automatic transversality

 \subsection{Automatic transversality in dimension 4}

 Often one is interested in proving that linearlized $\bar \partial$-operators are surjective.
 For example, we noted that surjectivity of linearized $\dbar$-operators is related to whether or not various moduli and mapping spaces are manifolds/orbifolds.
 Although linearlized $\dbar$-operators are not always surjective, one can often prove that for a generic choice of almost complex structure, certain linearlized $\bar \partial$-operators are surjective.
-However, for linearlized $\bar \partial$-operators acting on sections of line complex bundles, there is a topological criterion for proving surjectivity.
+However, for linearlized $\bar \partial$-operators acting on sections of complex line bundles, there is a topological criterion for proving surjectivity.
 This is the phenomena called automatic transversality.
-It has applications to the study of $J$-holomorphic maps to $4$-manifolds since $u^*TM$ often splits into the direct sum of two complex line bundles (normal and tangent bundles).
-In \cite{HLS}, they introduced the following definition and proved the following theorem.
+It has applications to the study of $J$-holomorphic maps to $4$-manifolds since $u^*TM$ often splits into the direct sum of two complex line bundles (normal and tangent bundles; see for example Proposition \ref{theorem:commuteOperators}).
+In \cite{HLS}, they introduced the following definition and proved the following theorem in the case of $Z=\emptyset$.

 \begin{definition}

 Let $E$ be a holomorphic line bundle.
 Let $\nabla^{0,1}: \Gamma(E) \m \Omega^{0,1}(E)$ be the anti-holomorphic part of $\nabla$, a Hermitian connection.
 We call a first order differential operator $L: \Gamma(E) \m \Omega^{0,1}(E)$ a generalized $\bar \partial$-operator if $L=\nabla^{0,1} + a$ with $a \in \Omega^{0,1}(End_{\R} E)$.